ShFsn/an24b/README.md

 Credits:
-FDM and systems, programming - Michael Soitanen (soitanen.michael@gmail.com) Initial 3D model and texture, some systems and programming - Adrian ASI - helijah
+FDM and systems, programming - Michael Soitanen (soitanen.michael@gmail.com) 3D model and textures, systems and programming - Adrian aka Maerchenprinz ASI - helijah
 Artwork - Orvil
 Some 3D instruments were taken from Tu-154B-2 by Yurik and Yak-40 by Specter.